learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Inter-Service authentication using service account token volume projection Now, you will learn to use Service Account Token Volume Projection (`ProjectedServiceAccountToken`) for workload identity in Kubernetes.
 The service account tokens made available to workloads via this mechanism are time-limited, audience bound and are not associated with secret objects.
 If a pod is deleted or the service account is removed, these tokens become invalid, thus preventing any abuse if stolen.

 A `serviceAccountToken` volume projection is one of the `projected` volume types.
-When this volume type is added to a pod, the service account token is injected at a configured filesystem path inside the pod.
-This is similar to how the service account tokens are mountedare made available inside the pod.
-There’s a difference though.However, the kubelet automatically rotates the injects a new token when it’s about to expirethe existing token is nearing its expiry period.
+When this volume type is added to a pod, the service account token is injected at a configured filesystem path inside.
+This is similar to how the service account tokens are mounted inside the pod.
+There’s a difference though., the kubelet automatically rotates the token when it’s about to expire.
 In addition, you can configure the path at which you want this token to be available.
 API

 You will now modify the code for the API service to read the service account token mounted via volume projection and use that to authenticate to the secret store service: